Andrew199617/vscode-js-snippets/README.md

 # Features

-Create classes the way we like to make them.
+Create classes using Oloo pattern and React Classes.
 These classes will integrate with our other tools.

 ### Other Extensions:
 - JS Syntax Highlight Extension.

+### Modules
+- @learngamedevelopment/oloo

 ### Snippets

 ![Snippets](./images/createclass.gif)

 ## Release Notes

+## 1.0.6 - 1.0.7

+- Changed Object.assign({} , Class) to Object.create(Class)
+- Improved Enum and Error Class.

 ## 1.0.4 - 1.0.5